ghtorrent/ghtorrent.org/relational.md

 #### issue\_comments
 An entry to the issue discussion.
-This table is always filled in with pull request (or issue) discussion comments, irrespective of whether the repo has issues enabled or not.
+This table is always filled in with pull request (or issue) discussion comments, irrespective of whether the repository has issues enabled or not.

 #### repo\_labels